SYAAGalib/text_2_img/README.md

 # text_2_img
-This code take input images and extracts texts from it
+This code takes input images and extracts texts from it